 These are five companies that offer competitive private student loan refinance products:

 - Discover: Sign up without a cosigner.
-You can choose between a fixed rate and variable rate, with APRs ranging from 3.99% to 7.49%.
-You can also select your repayment terms, and repay your debt in up to 20 years.
+You can choose between a fixed rate and variable rate.
+You can also select your repayment terms, and repay your debt in 10-yr/20-yr based on creditworthiness.

 You’ll need at least $5,000 in debt to get started.
 Some types of loans are excluded, so you’ll need to read the fine print.